 The Traffic Engineering Section provides general traffic engineering support services, traffic signal system operations management, traffic signal system design, capital project management, traffic data collection, plan review for encroachment permits and capital improvement projects, sight clearance inspections, and responses to citizen inquiries and requests.
 The mission of the Traffic Engineering Section is to provide for safe and efficient traffic flow throughout the City.

 Traffic Signal System Upgrades FAQs - click on each question to see your answer

 A: In general, traffic signals operate predictably.
 Someone who drives a corridor on a regular basis will know the order of every movement (phase sequences), have a sense of how long they have to wait for their turn (cycle length), and know how long their light will be green (green time).
 Cycle length and phase sequences are fixed based on a “time of day” plan.
 The City’s signals are programmed with minimum and maximum green times, which are triggered based on vehicle detection.
 Basically, traffic signals have been restricted to operate in a linear, predictable fashion.

-Q: The traffic signal light patterns on some of the streets in San Ramon have changed.
-What’s going on?
+Q: Why have the traffic signal light patterns on some of the streets in San Ramon have changed?

 A: In August 2010, the City deployed a new traffic signal system at the following 14 intersections on Bollinger Canyon Road and Crow Canyon Road: